Meet our Team

 Martins Obialor

 • Martins is a sustainable energy enthusiast who is passionate about green hydrogen and its role in the global energy transition.
-He is currently a graduate student at Kunsan National University, and his interest lies in the development of high-performing electrochemical devices.
+He is a graduate student at Kunsan National University, and his interest lies in the development of high-performing electrochemical devices.

 • His current research focuses on the design and development of safe, high-performance electrolytes for water electrolysis and in battery development, which would play an active role in enhancing the performance and safety of the current electrochemical devices.

 • In tandem with his interests, he has co-authored research papers and, most recently, a paper on carbon capture process in natural gas plants.
-With his undergraduate degree in Chemical Engineering from the University of Uyo, he is part of a growing research sub-group on green hydrogen production and deployment, which further reiterates his passion for adding value and sustainable solutions in the energy sector.
+With his undergraduate degree in Chemical Engineering from the University of Uyo, he is part of a growing research sub-group on clean hydrogen production and deployment, which further reiterates his passion for adding value and sustainable solutions in the energy sector.

 Abir Hasan Bhuiyan